GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/06.151-160/04.Depths-of-Mercy/docs.md

 ---
+title: |
-title: 154.
-Depths of Mercy
+    154. Depths of Mercy - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 154.
+Depths of Mercy.
+Depth of mercy!  can there be Mercy still reserved for me?
+Can my God his wrath forbear?
+Me, the chief of sinners, spare?
+    keywords:  |
-    keywords: Christ in Song, Depths of Mercy, Depth of mercy! can there be ,
+        Christ in Song, adventhymnals, advent hymnals, Depths of Mercy, Depth of mercy! can there be .
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 154. DEPTHS OF MERCY
+####  Christ in Song,

 ```txt
 1.